shenlab-sinai/chip-seq_preprocess/README.md

 > The key point is to make the same condition samples with common letters and input samples contain "input" or "Input" strings.

+> If use want to only run to some specific step, just modify the function name in `pipeline_run` in pipeline.py.

 ### Notes

 The parameters of bowtie were just adopted from this [paper](http://www.nature.com/nprot/journal/v7/n1/full/nprot.2011.420.html).